radianx/DigiMemCounter/README.md

 A memory counter app designed for the **Digimon Card Game** (TCG), built with React Native and Expo.
 Track memory values, manage turns, roll dice, and customize your gaming experience with a sleek landscape interface.

+(Yes, this readme and also the CONTRIBUTING.md file are AI generated based on the content of this repository)

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![Expo SDK](https://img.shields.io/badge/Expo-SDK%2054-000020?logo=expo)
 ![React Native](https://img.shields.io/badge/React%20Native-0.81.5-61DAFB?logo=react)